sebastiankarel/uControllerCardGripper/README.md

 # uControllerCardGripper

 Simple project to show how to setup a bluetooth connection with an HC-05 module.
 For Arduino Uno, use Serial not Serial3 (for Teensy 3.2).
+Also, the control for a servo.